dlk3/udm-hacks/ntopng-udm/TESTING.md

 Point your browser to https://localhost:3001

+In this container ntopng is configured with a self-signed SSL certificate for HTTPS security.
+Your browser will ask you to accept this certificate each time you run a new build of the ntopng-udm container.

 The ntopng documentation can be found [here](https://www.ntop.org/guides/ntopng/).
 Note that this container runs the Community Edition of ntopng.